Azure-Samples/openai-end-to-end-baseline/README.md

 1. Obtain the App gateway certificate

-   Azure Application Gateway support for secure TLS using Azure Key Vault and managed identities for Azure resources.
+   Azure Application Gateway includes support for secure TLS using Azure Key Vault and managed identities for Azure resources.
 This configuration enables end-to-end encryption of the network traffic using standard TLS protocols.
 For production systems, you should use a publicly signed certificate backed by a public root certificate authority (CA).
-Here, we will use a self-signed certificate for demonstrational purposes.
+Here, we will use a self-signed certificate for demonstration purposes.

    - Set a variable for the domain used in the rest of this deployment.